SUPPORTED BY A GRANT FROM THE DONALD A. PELS CHARITABLE TRUST

 Why This Is Important

 Despite the attention inequities in health and health care have received during the COVID-19 pandemic, stark differences in access, care, and outcomes remain.
-Although more is now known about the causes—including structural racism—interventions implemented so far have not meaningfully diminished differences in the care that health care providers deliver to Black, Latine, Asian, and American Indian patients compared to white patients.
+Although more is now known about the causes—including structural racism—interventions implemented so far have not meaningfully diminished differences in clinical outcomes and the care received by Black, Latine, Asian, and American Indian patients compared to white patients.
 As a result, troubling disparities persist.
 For example, the maternal mortality rate for Black women in New York State is more than five times the rate for white women.

 Our Work